python/mypy/docs/source/kinds_of_types.rst

 .. note::

-   Usually it's a better idea to use ``Sequence[T]`` instead of ``tuple[T, ...]``, as :py:class:`~typing.Sequence` is also compatible with lists and other non-tuple sequences.
+   Usually it's a better idea to use ``Sequence[T]`` instead of ``tuple[T, ...]``, as :py:class:`~collections.abc.Sequence` is also compatible with lists and other non-tuple sequences.

 .. note::